gdwais/jc-hashinator/README.md

 ### Overview

 I wanted to give the application some basic structure without getting too bogged down in modules so I kept the application flat.
 Separating code into manageable files helps to keep the application scaleable as functionality gets added.
+Given more time I would modularize the application a bit more to further distinguish the different layers of functionality as well as making it potentially reuseable in other applications.

 #### **Main**